mattheusv/mattheusv.github.io/content/cv.md

   - JavaScript
   - Java

-## Ferramentas
+## Tools
- - Go: Confortável com testes, bechmarks, Goroutines e pprof
+ - Go: Confortable with tests, bechmarks, Goroutines e pprof
- - Python: Confortável com testes, criação de scripts e o framework Django
+ - Python: Conforable with tests, development of scripts and Django framework
- - Git: Experiência com branches, rebasing, conflitos, etc
+ - Git: Experience with branches, rebasing, conflicts, etc.
- - Linux: Utilizo e estudo sobre Linux a 3 anos
+ - Linux: I use and study Linux for 3 years
- - Containers: Familiar com Docker e básico conhecimento em Kubernetes
+ - Containers: Familiar with Docker and basic knowledge in Kubernetes

-## Informações adicionais
+## Additional Information
-- Ministrei dois cursos sobre a utilização de Git na [Inmetrics](https://inmetrics.com.br/)
+- I taught two courses on using Git at [Inmetrics](https://inmetrics.com.br/)
-- Palestras sobre Golang, Rust, TDD e Git mais avançado na [Inmetrics](https://inmetrics.com.br/)
+- Lectures on Golang, Rust, TDD and advanced Git at [Inmetrics](https://inmetrics.com.br/)
-- Conhecimento intermediário de Ingles voltado mais para leitura e com limitações na conversação
+- Intermediate knowledge of English with a focus on reading and limited conversation